jmatysczak/DotNETPOCs/README.md

 The code behind of each ASPX and ASCX has a control builder attribute that specifies a control build to use.
 The control builders override the AllowWhitespaceLiterals and AppendLiteralString methods to remove whitespace.

+#### GetASPNETFileAsType
+Example of compiling and rendering an ASPX page outside of the ASP.NET process.

+Useful to unit test rendering.

 #### InterfaceProxying
-An example of how to proxy an interface and handle a method call.
+Example of how to proxy an interface and handle a method call.